cuustard/uni/SCC.111.md

 }
 ```

 Line 1 copies the contents of the file 'stdio.h' into the file this program is written in.
 Line 3 declares 'main' a function that is the starting point for execution when the program is run.
 The '{ }' makes up the body of the main function.
-Line 5 calls a function printf, which we pass in "Hello world" into, to output the message.
+Line 5 calls a function printf, which we pass in "Hello world", to output the message.

-I solve all problems by repeatedly breaking it down into smaller more manageable steps.
+I solve all problems by repeatedly breaking them down into smaller more manageable steps.

 C Vocab: